AMLT (AMLT) Price Reaches $0.0304 on Top Exchanges

-AMLT (CURRENCY:AMLT) traded down 0.4% against the U.S. dollar during the 24 hour period ending at 12:00 PM E.T. on October 2nd.
-One AMLT coin can currently be purchased for approximately $0.0304 or 0.00000064 BTC on major cryptocurrency exchanges.
-AMLT has a total market cap of $8.87 million and $160,213.00 worth of AMLT was traded on exchanges in the last 24 hours.
-During the last seven days, AMLT has traded 14.6% lower against the U.S. dollar.
+AMLT (CURRENCY:AMLT) traded down 7.4% against the US dollar during the 1 day period ending at 10:00 AM E.T. on October 3rd.
+AMLT has a market cap of $8.87 million and $165,912.00 worth of AMLT was traded on exchanges in the last 24 hours.
+One AMLT coin can currently be bought for $0.0304 or 0.00000063 BTC on cryptocurrency exchanges.
+During the last seven days, AMLT has traded 8% lower against the US dollar.

 - DREP [old] (DREP) traded 19.5% lower against the dollar and now trades at $1.96 or 0.00003399 BTC.